framewr/ANUBIS-altcoin/README.md

 5: Enable multiple exchanges.
 Cause fuck cryptsy?

-6: Put proper symbol next to currency..  the fancy B for BTC, D for DOGE, etc..  this one might not scale too easy, so many damn alt-coins.
+6: DONE! at least for the first two...
+Put proper symbol next to currency..  the fancy B for BTC, D for DOGE, etc..  this one might not scale too easy, so many damn alt-coins.

 7: General beautification.